nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [AlpacaChat](https://github.com/antimatter15/AlpacaChat) - Swift library that runs Alpaca prediction locally to implement ChatGPT like app on Apple platform devices.
 - [Lexical iOS](https://github.com/facebook/lexical-ios) - Extensible text editor framework that integrates the APIs and philosophies from Lexical Web with a Swift API built on top of TextKit.
 - [StackUI](https://github.com/DevYeom/StackUI) - Declarative UIKit Library, like SwiftUI.
+- [BlowinSwiper](https://github.com/horitaku46/BlowinSwiper) - Swipe back from anywhere on the screen.

 ## macOS